shridhar-t/ms-teams-clone-shridhar/README.md

 ### How to Build Your Own ?

-BEGIN <br /><br />Step 1 : Clone or download the repository. <br />Step 2 : Run "npm install" in the repo's root directory. <br />Step 3 : Create a ".env" file in the repo's root directory. <br />Step 4 : Copy paste these lines in ".env file" <br />`ACCOUNT_SID=<Twilio-Account-Sid>
+Step 1 : Clone or download the repository. <br />Step 2 : Run "npm install" in the repo's root directory. <br />Step 3 : Create a ".env" file in the repo's root directory. <br />Step 4 : Copy paste these lines in ".env file" <br />`ACCOUNT_SID=<Twilio-Account-Sid>`<br />
-AUTH_TOKEN=<Twilio-Auth-Token>` <br />Step 5 : Run "node server.js" in the repo's root directory. <br />Step 6 : Navigate to "http://localhost:3000/"on web browser.<br /><br />END
+`AUTH_TOKEN=<Twilio-Auth-Token>`<br />Step 5 : Run "node server.js" in the repo's root directory. <br />Step 6 : Navigate to "http://localhost:3000/" on web browser.

 ### More Informations :

-For more informations like features, technologies used, project workflow, server routes, webSocket events, utility functions, project directory, agile techniques used... check out the "documentation.pdf" file in this repo.
+For more informations like features, technologies used, project workflow, server routes, webSocket events, utility functions, project directory, agile methodology used... check out the "documentation.pdf" file in this repo.